top of page

 What is Multi-Factor Authentication (MFA)?

 Multifactor Authentication (MFA) is a key component of digital security.
 It enhances security by requiring users to provide two or more verification factors to prove their identity before accessing an account or system.
-Unlike traditional security measures that rely on a single form of authentication typically consisting of a username and password, MFA implements an additional layer of protection against unauthorized access.

-What is MFA?
+What is Multifactor Authentication?

 Multifactor Authentication (MFA) enhances security by requiring multiple methods of verification to prove identity.
 These methods go beyond the traditional username and password to protect sensitive data and access to systems.
 This significantly reduces the risk of security breaches, as it becomes more challenging for intruders to break multiple authentication factors.